-$$w\beta{(i,i),q}$$ , $p\beta{(i,j),q}$, $w\delta{(i,j),q}^{lsp}$, $p\delta{(i,j),q}^{lsp}$, $w\lambda{(m,n)}^{lp}$, $p\lambda{(m,n)}^{lp}$, $w\lambda{(m,n)}^{(i,j),q} \in \{0,1\}$
+$$w\beta{(i,j),q}, p\beta{(i,j),q}, \\ w\delta{(i,j),q}^{lsp}, p\delta{(i,j),q}^{lsp}, \\ w\lambda{(m,n)}^{lp}, p\lambda{(m,n)}^{lp}, w\lambda{(m,n)}^{(i,j),q} \in \{0,1\}$$ (21)

 Eq.
-(4) specifies the transit traffic at node i as a difference between the total incoming traffic and the traffic terminated at i.
+(3) specifies the transit traffic at node i as a difference between the total incoming traffic and the traffic terminated at i.
 Eq.
-(7), (8) make the number of lightpaths originating and terminating at node i does not exceed T. For each LSP (working + protection), Eq.
-(9), (10) specify the flow conservation constraint at every node on its route.
+(4) specifies the working and spare capacity per node pair in the MPLS layer as a sum of lightpaths carrying working and protection LSPs between a general node pair (i, j).
+Eqs.
+(5) and (6) determine the working and spare capacity per link in the optical layer as a sum of wavelengths carrying working and protection lightpaths on a general link (m, n).
+Eqs.
+(7) and (8) make the number of lightpaths originating and terminating at node i does not exceed T. For each LSP (working +protection), Eqs.
+(9) and (10) specify the flow conservation constraint at every node on its route.
 Some nodes are excluded from the routing of protection LSPs (Eq.
+(10))

-(10)) to meet the protection routing constraints.
+TABLE II Running Times of the ILP Algorithms for Different Problem Sizes (Values in Brackets Denote Achieved Optimality Gaps to meet the protection routing constraints.
 Eq.
 (11) provides logical link disjointness between corresponding working and protection LSPs.
-Eq.
-(12) and (13) make the total traffic carried by all LSPs on the lightpath (i,j), q not to exceed the lightpath capacity.
-For each OXC and lightpath (working + protection), Eq.
-(14 a,b) and (15) specify the flow conservation constraint at the lightpath level.
+Eqs.
+(12) and (13) make the total traffic carried by all LSPs on the lightpath (i, j), q not to exceed the lightpath capacity.
+For each OXC and lightpath (working + protection), Eqs.
+(14), (18), and (15) specify the flow conservation constraint at the lightpath level.
 It states that the number of lightpaths incoming to and outgoing from a node is equal.
-With the integrated approach the logical topology and lightpath routing are determined jointly (Eq.
-(14 b)), whereas with the sequential approach lightpath routing is determined for the set of pre-computed lightpaths (Eq.
-14a)).
-Eq.
-(16 a,b) provide link-disjointness between corresponding working and protection lightpaths.
-Eq.
-(17 a,b) make the number of lightpaths routed on the physical link (m,n) not to exceed the total number of wavelengths.
-Binary constraint (18) ensures that the variables take only 0/1 values.
+With the integrated approach the logical topology and lightpath routing are determined jointly (cf. Eq.
+(18)), whereas with the sequential approach lightpath routing is determined for the set of pre-computed lightpaths (cf. Eq.
+(14)).
+Eqs.
+(16) and (19) provide link-disjointness between corresponding working and protection lightpaths.
+Eqs.
+(17) and (20) make the number of lightpaths routed on the physical link (m, n) not to exceed the total number of wavelengths.
+Binary constraint (21) ensures that the variables take only 0/1 values.